shotover/shotover-proxy/docs/src/user-guide/hot_reload.md

 If all the connections in the old shotover instance are closed at once, all clients will try to reconnect at the same time.
 This will be too much for the new instance to handle and will cause issues.
 Instead of closing all connections at once, the original instance drains connections in chunks, distributed evenly across the shutdown duration.
 By default, the shutdown duration is 60 seconds, but it can be configured with `--hotreload-gradual-shutdown-seconds`.

 Connections are closed in chunks at fixed 200ms intervals.
 The chunk size is calculated to evenly distribute all connections across the total duration.
-When a connection is closed, the connection handler terminates and clients will detect the closure and try to reconnect.
+When a connection is closed, the connection handler terminates and clients will detect the closure and tries to reconnect.

 For example, with 1000 active connections and a 60-second shutdown duration:
 - Total chunks: 60 seconds ÷ 0.2 seconds = 300 chunks